The Graston Technique – Using FAT Tool

 The Graston Technique is a type of massage that creates micro-traumas in the soft tissue to speed up the overall healing of the area.
 If that sounds a bit counterintuitive, consider the pain that you get when you go for a deep tissue massage.

 The logic is simple: by stressing the soft tissue with a controlled and perfectly placed level of pressure, the body begins a healing process that extends far beyond the initial spot to the surrounding tissue.

 The FAT tool

 When you come in for a Graston session, the therapist will use a FAT tool.
-FAT stands for Fascial Abrasion Technique tool.
+FAT stands for the Fascial Abrasion Technique tool.
 In essence, as mentioned above, it allows the therapist to pinpoint the problem areas and reach deep into the tissue to stimulate healing.